 - Exercise of functions by the Welsh Government;

 - Strategic and corporate planning in the Welsh Government;

 - Policy development and coordination of policy;

-- Overall responsibility for Openness in Government;
+- Overall responsibility for openness in Government, including Freedom of Information;

 - Overall responsibility for public appointments (i.e. ensuring that public appointments made by the Welsh Government are made in accordance with the Commissioner for Public Appointments' Code).
 Other Ministers will be responsible for public appointments issues within their portfolio area;

 Writing to Ministers